anthonydjr89/CS-499-Capstone/README.md

   Throughout the Computer Science program, collaboration has been essential to success.
 I learned how to share and review code effectively, use version control systems such as Git and GitHub, and document changes clearly so that others can follow my work.
 In the CS-499 code-review milestone, I simulated a team code-review setting by walking through each file of the Travlr project, explaining structure, logic, and enhancement plans.
 This process mirrored professional peer review, emphasizing clarity, constructive feedback, and accountability.

   Collaborative practices also extended beyond coding.
 In earlier courses such as CS-250 Software Development Lifecycle and CS-320 Software Testing, I worked in simulated multi-developer environments that stressed communication of requirements, sprint scheduling, and defect tracking.
 These skills transfer directly to an IT or DCS environment, where updates, audits, and troubleshooting depend on accurate documentation and shared understanding.
 My enhancement documentation, structured commit messages, and clear README files were designed as if teammates would immediately continue the project demonstrating readiness to contribute to a real engineering team.

+  The portfolio also incorporates all milestone deliverables from the CS-499 Capstone.
+Each enhancement and narrative builds on instructor feedback received across Modules Two through Seven, resulting in a cohesive representation of continuous improvement, technical mastery, and professional communication.

   Professional communication was developed across both technical and non-technical contexts.
 Every artifact in the portfolio includes narrative write-ups that translate complex design or algorithmic choices into plain language understandable by decision-makers.
 My code-review video further demonstrates this by balancing technical accuracy with accessible explanation, similar to communicating with management or clients who need to understand outcomes rather than syntax.